ablweb/ProjetLDP-Arkanoid/README.md

     ./arkanoid

-#Option
+# Option
 ------------
-Enable loggin
--l --log
+- -l --log | Enable Logging
-Enable mouse
--m --mouse
+- -m --mouse | Enable Mouse

-#How to play
+# How to play
 ------------

 Break all bricks to win, don't let the ball fall, you have 3 lives, each time the ball falls you lose a life.